mcruzdev/platformoon-workshop/docs/tutorials/creating-a-golang-cli-with-cobra/index.md

 3. Add `create` command as `application` subcommand
 4. Create `create` command

+!!!
+NOTE

+	The Cobra documentation recommends organizing the subcommands in a slightly different way, for didactic purposes, and to fit within this tutorial, we will place them in the same file.
+See more details [here](https://github.com/spf13/cobra/blob/main/site/content/user_guide.md#organizing-subcommands).

 ### Building the application

 To test how the end user experience will be, let's build our CLI.